Aliens: Colonial Marines: Downloadable content

 Colonial Marines supports additional in-game content in the form of downloadable content packs.
-Between March and July 2013, four downloadable content packs were released for the game.
-A season pass to these packs could be purchased before the game was released.
-The first pack, Bug Hunt, was released on March 19, 2013, and adds a new cooperative mode that involves up to four players fighting increasingly larger waves of Xenomorphs and hostile soldiers across three new maps.
+Between March and July 2013, four downloadable content packs were released.
+A season pass for these packs could be purchased before the game was released.
+The first, Bug Hunt, was released on March 19, 2013, and adds a new cooperative mode that involves up to four players fighting increasingly larger waves of Xenomorphs and hostile soldiers across three new maps.
 Players earn in-game money by killing opponents, which can then be spent on different options like buying ammunition or opening up new areas of the map to increase their chances of survival.
 The second pack, Reconnaissance Pack, was released on May 7, 2013, and extends the game's competitive multiplayer mode with four maps and more customization options for Xenomorph characters, while the third pack, Movie Map Pack, was released on June 11, 2013, and adds four maps set in locations from the first three Alien films.

 The fourth and final pack, Stasis Interrupted, was released on July 23, 2013, and adds a new campaign mode that takes place before the campaign of the base game, exploring what happened to Hicks between Aliens and Alien 3.
 The campaign features four "interlocking" missions where players must play as three different characters.
 Stasis Interrupted also adds several new achievements for players to unlock, which were initially leaked via a list of PlayStation 3 Trophies.
-According to a report, both Demiurge and Nerve were in charge of developing the downloadable content packs for the game, but it was not confirmed if they contributed to the development of Stasis Interrupted.
+According to a report, both Demiurge and Nerve were in charge of developing the downloadable content packs, but it was not confirmed if they contributed to the development of Stasis Interrupted.